Hardware Compliance: 101

 Why regions/countries are important?
 Why not one standard for all regions?

 Now, some countries have accepted IEC standards since they don’t want to write and maintain their own standards.
 On the other hand USA and Canada have written their own standards to consider the edge cases applicable to the region.
 Also, good to note that IEC and ISO are the “base standards” for most of the other standards like UL and ANSI.
 For example, IEC 61010 is base standard used in EU and other parts of world, while UL/CSA 61010 is mostly a copy of IEC 61010 with some additional requirements.
 For example, equipment used outdoors should be able to work in extreme low temperatures in Canada.
-So, UL/CSA 61010 specifically mentions those requirements.
+So, UL/CSA 61010 specifically mentions those temperature requirements.
 Similarly, there are many other edge cases in these regional standards.
 If you go to NRTL.
 You will most probably get a different report for USA and Canada and a separate report for IEC(also called CB report) or EN report.

 Harmonized standard